spookylukey/django-views-the-right-way/source/anything.rst

   want, rather than being able to find something already written.
 But you are a software developer, you write code.
 Take responsibility and just do it.
-In time you'll find ways to make your code more concise if you find yourself writing the same things over and over.
+In time you'll find ways to make your code more concise if you find yourself writing the same things over and over, and don't be afraid to make some mistakes along the way.

 Next up - :doc:`context_data`.